Autodesk-Forge/forge-tutorial-postman/ModelDerivative_07/instructions/task-1.md

     ![Edit Environment Variable](../images/task1-envoronment_edit_variable.png "Edit Environment Variable")

-3. Click the Edit icon, and enter the *Client ID* you jotted down earlier.
+3. Click the Edit icon and enter the *Client ID* you jotted down earlier.

 4. Similarly, enter the *Client Secret* you jotted down earlier, in the **CURRENT VALUE** column on the **client_secret** row.